PuChen7/Algorithms-and-Data-Structures/problems/merge-two-sorted-lists.md

 ## My Solution - Improved Version II

-* Checking of which list is null is put on the top;
+* Checking of which list is null is put on the top.
 * No need to create node at each iteration.
 Just make the next equals to the l1 or l2.
 * Note to return `res.next`